jtorres1591/ITCS3162FinalProject/Final Project.md

 **Impact Section**

-Some positive impact from this project is that it can be used t
+Some positive impact from this project is that it can be used to understand the different pokemon from each generations.
+Maybe it can help beginners or even veteran players see that each generation was not made equally as the base stats are different from each other.